score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-DATA_CONTEXT.md

 - List of monitored indicators, linked to associated specification version references.
   - **Answer**: Runtime monitoring indicators for deployed instances are not yet implemented and are expected to be defined by the integrator (see AOU-09, AOU-18 and AOU-19).
 - Time-stamped and traceable test-derived data for each indicator, linked to associated system under test version and indicator specifications references.
-  - **Answer**: Indicator-level data is not yet collected and should be done by the integrator (see AOU-09)
+  - **Answer**: Indicator-level data is not yet collected and should be done by the integrator (see AOU-09).
 - List of monitored deployments, linked to associated version and configuration references.
   - **Answer**: Not available.
-Monitoring of deployed instances should be specified by the integrator (see AOU-09, AOU-18 and AOU-19)
+Monitoring of deployed instances should be specified by the integrator (see AOU-09, AOU-18 and AOU-19).
 - Time-stamped and traceable production data for each indicator, linked to associated deployment metadata and specification references.
   - **Answer**: Not available.
-Should be done by the integrator. (see AOU-09, AOU-18 and AOU-19)
+Should be done by the integrator (see AOU-09, AOU-18 and AOU-19).

 **Confidence scoring**